Rojakaveh/MultiBasinCalibration/README.md

 Multi-Basin Calibration (MBC)
 =================

 Multi-Basin Calibration method (MBC) to calibrate several neighboring and similar watersheds simultaneously in Low Data Environment (LDE).
+Running the codes in this repository requirs `R` and `RStudio`.

 ## Description